 - 2. Use safety coat, goggles, shoes and gloves in the laboratory. - 3.
-Reactions must be carried out on tiles, wherever possible.
+Reactions must be carried out in tiles, wherever possible.

-4. A minimum number of 7 organic analysis, 6 organic preparations and 1 chromatographic separation shall be done to appear for the examination.
+4. A minimum number of 7 organic analysis and 6 organic preparations shall be done to appear for the examination.
+Module VII should be entered in record.

-5. The practical must be completed in semester V. Practical examination will be conducted at the end of semester VI.
+5. The practical must be completed in the $5^{th}$ semester.
+Practical examination will be conducted at the end of $6^{th}$ semester.